This FAQ is intended to be a brief introduction to Academy and Select soccer for parents and players who are unfamiliar with it.

 7. How long is the commitment for?

 Players are registered through Georgia Soccer to play for their club for one year.
 The soccer year is split into two seasons; The Fall season, which runs from August to late November/early December and the Spring season which runs from February to May.
 If a player leaves their team part way through the calendar year, the full fee must still be paid before a release is given.
 The expectation is that soccer is the player’s primary sport and the commitment is for the full year.
+Teams in the U15-U19 age groups are Fall Only Seasons per GA Soccer at this time to allow players to play at their high school.
+Many of our U15-U19 teams will come back together after the high school season for a few weeks to train and participate in a Spring tournament.

 8. How many teams are there in each age group?